Key terms and acronyms used in CONNECT.

 See also: Breakout View, On-Demand Streams

 The record label that owns, markets and/or distributes a title.
-The label may or may not be the distributor; many labels and sublabels produce and release material under the umbrella of a major-label distributor.
+The label may or may not be the owner or distributor; many labels and sublabels release material under the umbrella of a major-label distributor.

-Menu to select a country and/or market.
-CONNECT includes country-level data for 60+ countries, plus the option to select Worldwide for a combined view.
+We use location to mean “country” and market to mean “metro area or ZIP code.”
+CONNECT offers country-level data for 60+ countries, plus the option to select Worldwide for a combined view.
 Market-level data is also available for 250 U.S. markets and over 70 markets in Canada.

 Unique identifier generated for each entry in our database.
 Note that the Luminate ID for an entity appears in its CONNECT Dashboard URL.